anodyne/docs/introduction.md

 2010...
 With everyone comfortable with how SMS did things, we shook everything up with the release of Nova, a revolutionary update that brought more games into the fold and gave GMs even more features for managing their game.

-- No longer were GMs limited to just Star Trek genres.
+- No longer were GMs limited to only Star Trek genres.
 Instead, Nova provided games with the ability to use a wide range of genres for their games.
 - No longer were users limited to only playing a single character.
 Instead, Nova allowed users to have multiple characters and to post as any of their characters.
 - No longer were GMs limited to only the fields that we said they had to use.
 Instead, Nova introduced dynamic forms that gave precise control to GMs for the information they wanted to collect for character bios, specifications, and tour pages.
 - No longer did GMs have to install a separate wiki for their game.
 Instead, Nova included a lightweight wiki to allow GMs and players to create a database of information specific to their game.